xtbtds/Python-Data-Structures-And-Algorithms/README.md

 # Algorithms and Data structures on Python
 This repository was created to help me see my progress in learning.
 As soon as I learn an algorithm, I try to code it by myself and add here.
 :blue_square: - planned
-:yellow_square: - started, not tested
+:yellow_square: - started, not tested or not completely finished
 :white_check_mark: - finished and tested